hyperledger-archives/composer/packages/composer-connector-server/README.md

-# Concerto-Connector-Server
+# Composer-Connector-Server
-The remote connector server for IBM Concerto, the Blockchain Solution Framework
+The remote connector server for Fabric Composer